berfubuyukoz/fashion_mnist_task/README.md

 - Clone the repository into your local. git clone https://github.com/berfubuyukoz/fashion_mnist_task.git
 - Make sure you are in the project directory, aka, **fashion_mnist_task**
-- In order to build the image run the following command (mind the dot at the end of the command):
+- In order to build the image run the following command (mind the dot at the end of the command): This will take 1-2 minutes.

       docker build --tag=fmnist .

 - Run docker image on port 8888

       docker run -d -v /$(pwd)/:/home/jovyan/work -p 8888:8888 fmnist start-notebook.sh --NotebookApp.token=''

 - Open browser, write localhost:8888/?token=<token>